 To modify the internal patch or to create something completely new, all of the internal routing can be bypassed using patch cables.
 This allows total patching freedom without the constrains of a fixed voice architecture.
 Plugging a patch cable into an internally patched input jack will override any internal patching.
 Most internal connections are made using switched jacks.
 A switched jack allows the internal signal path to be disabled when a patch cable is inserted.
 A simple example would be the [FM Input Jack] of oscillators.
-Internally, the Ifo outputs are wired to the switched jack [FM Input Jack] of each oscillator.
-When a patch cable is plugged into the [FM Input Jack] of one of the oscillators, that patch cable breaks the connection to the Ifo output to that oscillator and replaces it with the signal from the inserted patch cable.
+Internally, the Ifo output is wired to the switched jack [FM Input Jack] of each oscillator.
+When a patch cable breaks the connection to the Ifo output to that oscillator and replaces it with the signal from the inserted patch cable.